NCEAS/eml/docs/eml-about-this-site.md

 $ ./bin/deploy_site.sh
 ```

-This will copy the currently commited files in the `dist` directory to the
+This will remove the current `dist` directory, build a clean copy of the `dist`
+directory from the documentation source files, then copy the built files in
-`gh_pages` branch, which will be picked up and deployed by Netlify shortly
+the `dist` directory to the `gh_pages` branch, which will be picked up and
-thereafter.
+deployed by Netlify shortly thereafter to [https://eml.ecoinformatics.org](https://eml.ecoinformatics.org).